confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 !!! important
-During schema translation from physical schema to logical schema, for `struct` type, field names will be used as column names in logical schema.
+During schema translation from physical schema to logical schema, for `struct` type, field names will be used as column names in the logical schema.
 Note that field names WON'T be uppercased whereas in schema inference without schema id, the names will be uppercased.

 #### Schema Compatibility Check for Derived View

 When creating a materialized view, schema IDs can also be used.
-However, instead of inferring the logical schema for the view, it will be used to check compatibility agains current subquery's projection and serialize output data.
-For compatibility checks, inferred logical schema must be a superset of subquery projection's schema which means corresponding column name, type and order should match but inferred logical schema can have extra columns.
+However, instead of inferring the logical schema for the view, it will be used to check compatibility against the query's projection and serialize output data.
+For compatibility checks, inferred logical schema must be a superset of the query's projection schema which means corresponding column name, type and order should match but the inferred logical schema may have extra columns.

 Consider the following statement: